 Logging and road building pose major threats to salmon populations and all those who rely on them, including Southern Resident orca.
 The Tongass supports healthy salmon runs for all 5 species of Pacific salmon, as returns across Washington State continue to show declines.

 Defending the Roadless Rule protects Washington State’s wild places

-Under our leadership, over 700 Washington State stakeholders have formally supported the 2001 National Forest Roadless Area Conservation Rule.
+Under our leadership, 769 Washington State stakeholders have formally supported the 2001 National Forest Roadless Area Conservation Rule.

 Read more about the history of our work fighting for Roadless Forests at the links below.

 Yesterday, January 25th, the U.S. Forest Service officially announced that it had finalized plans to repeal the Trump administration’s 2019 decision that exempted the Tongass and reinstate the Roadless Rule. […]

 Washington Wild Leads Local Efforts to Support Reinstating Roadless Area Protections in the Tongass National Forest

 Yesterday marked the end of the 60-day formal comment period to collect public input on the Biden Administration’s proposal to restore National Forest Roadless Area protections in Alaska’s Tongass National […]

 The Biden Administration recently announced steps to restore national forest roadless area protections in Alaska’s Tongass National Forest.
 The proposal is a repeal of the Trump Administration’s 2020 Alaska Roadless […]